Boy Scouts of America: Eagle Scout

-National Scout Jamboree
+National Scout jamboree

 The National Scout Jamboree is a gathering of Scouts and Venturers from across the US.
-It is usually held every four years, with some adjustment for special years such as the 2010 National Scout Jamboree that celebrated the BSA centennial.
+It is usually held every four years, with some adjustment for special years such as the 2010 National Scout Jamboree that celebrated Scouting America centennial.
 The first jamboree was held in 1937 at the Washington Monument in Washington, D.C.
 There were 27,232 Scouts and Leaders present at the first National Jamboree.
 In 1950, the Boy Scouts of America hosted their second National Jamboree at Valley Forge, Pennsylvania.
 The event was to commemorate the organization's 40th anniversary.
 Since then, jamborees have been held in varying locations.
 From 1981 until 2010, the jamboree was held at Fort A.P.
 Hill, Virginia.
-A permanent location owned by the BSA was sought in 2008 for future jamborees, high adventure programs and training.
+A permanent location owned by Scouting America was sought in 2008 for future jamborees, high adventure programs and training.
 The Summit Bechtel Family National Scout Reserve near Beckley, West Virginia, is now the permanent site beginning with the 2013 National Scout Jamboree.

 High adventure

-The Boy Scouts of America operates several high-adventure bases at the national level.
-Each offers a wide range of programs and training; a typical core program may include sailing, wilderness canoeing or wilderness backpacking trips.
+Scouting America operates several high-adventure bases at the national level.
+Each offers a wide range of programs and training; a typical core program may include sailing, wilderness canoeing or wilderness backpacking and camping trips.
 These bases are administered by the High Adventure Division of the National Council.

-Current high-adventure bases of the Boy Scouts of America include Philmont Scout Ranch, Northern Tier National High Adventure Bases, Florida National High Adventure Sea Base, and The Summit Bechtel Family National Scout Reserve.
+The high-adventure bases of Scouting America are Philmont Scout Ranch, Northern Tier National High Adventure Bases, Sea Base, and The Summit Bechtel Family National Scout Reserve.

-Equipment

-The Boy Scouts of America have functioned as a licensor and distributor of official Boy Scout uniforms, camping gear, and other items since the 1920s.
-These include backpacks, pocket knives, belt knives, tents, sleeping bags, canteens, and mess gear.

 Training

-The BSA offers a wide variety of mandatory and optional training programs in youth protection, outdoor skills and leadership.
+Scouting America offers a wide variety of mandatory and optional training programs in youth protection, outdoor skills and leadership.

 Adult leader training

-Every adult leader must complete Youth Protection Training, and then is strongly encouraged to complete a general overview training called This is Scouting, and a Fast Start training specific to his/her program level.
-Position-specific training is required for all direct-contact leaders.
-Upon completion of basic training, a leader may wear the Trained emblem on his/her BSA uniform.
+Every adult leader must complete Youth Protection Training.
+Position-specific training is also required for all direct-contact leaders.
+Upon completion of basic training, a leader may wear the Trained emblem on his/her Scouting America uniform.

-Supplemental skill-specific training is also available to BSA volunteers to gain knowledge in outdoors skills including camping, hiking, first aid, Leave No Trace, swim safety, climbing safety, hazardous weather, and other skills.
+Supplemental skill-specific training is also available to Scouting America volunteers to gain knowledge in outdoors skills including camping, hiking, first aid, Leave No Trace, swim safety, climbing safety, hazardous weather, and other skills.

-The highest level of BSA training is Wood Badge, focused on helping participants develop leadership skills while participating in an outdoor program over five days.
+The highest level of Scouting America training is Wood Badge, focused on helping participants develop leadership skills while participating in an outdoor program over five days.
 Some councils offer high-adventure training for adults using the Powder Horn program.
 Leaders can also take the Seabadge advanced leadership and management course.